MicrosoftDocs/azure-devops-docs/docs/pipelines/get-started-azure-devops-project.md

 monikerRange: 'vsts'
 ---

-# Create an Azure DevOps Project
+# Use the Azure portal

-The Azure DevOps Project presents a simplified experience to create Azure resources and to set up a continuous integration (CI) and continuous delivery (CD) pipeline for your application to those resources.
+The Azure portal presents a simplified experience to create Azure resources and to set up a continuous integration (CI) and continuous delivery (CD) pipeline for your application to those resources.
 It uses Azure Pipelines, which is the CI/CD solution for Azure, to configure the pipeline.

 If you don't have an Azure subscription, you can get one free through [Visual Studio Dev Essentials](https://visualstudio.microsoft.com/dev-essentials/).

 ## Sign in to the Azure portal

-The Azure DevOps Project creates a CI/CD pipeline in Azure Pipelines.
-You can create a free **new Azure DevOps** organization or use an **existing organization**.
-The DevOps Project also creates **Azure resources** in the **Azure subscription** of your choice.

 1. Sign into the [Microsoft Azure portal](https://portal.azure.com).